TomerFi/home-assistant-custom-components/README.md

 ## Special Notes
 - Initial configuration of the sensor in the Broadlink App is required.
 - The platform discovers the sensors upon loading, therefore if you add another sensor, restart Home Assistant and the new sensors will be added to ha.
-- The entity name of each sensors is constructed from the original sensor name from the Broadlink App concatenated with the platform name.
+- The entity name of each sensor is constructed from the original sensor name from the Broadlink App concatenated with the platform name.
 Spaces and dashes will be replaced with underscores.</br>
-  For instance, if you sensor is name *Bedroom Door* the entity name will be *broadlink_s1c_bedroom_door_sensor*, and to reference  it you will call *sensor.broadlink_s1c_bedroom_door_sensor*
+  For instance, if you sensor is name *Bedroom Door* the entity name will be *broadlink_s1c_bedroom_door*, and to reference  it you will call *sensor.broadlink_s1c_bedroom_door*